Brighton is a fantastic location with a beautiful beach and seafront

 The Royal Pavilion is a top visitor attraction, and an instantly recognisable symbol of Brighton.
 The original building was transformed in the 1820s by George IV, to become the exotic Indian palace we see today.
 You can go on a tour of the Pavilion to discover its flamboyant interiors, with gilded dragons, carved palmed trees and imitation bamboo staircases.

 The Lanes are home to countless independent cafés, restaurants and shops, selling everything from unique jewellery and modern art to musical instruments and quirky antiques.
-You will be spoilt for choice when it comes to eating out – try traditional afternoon tea at the Blackbird Tea Rooms, delicious Italian ice-cream at Gelato Gusto or bangers and mash in a traditional British pub.
+You will be spoilt for choice when it comes to eating out – from traditional afternoon tea, delicious Italian ice-cream and gelato, or bangers and mash in a traditional British pub.

 Creativity is celebrated in Brighton throughout the year with colourful art, comedy, music, film and food festivals.
 Each May the city comes alive with music, theatre, dance, circus, art, film and literature performances as part of the Brighton Festival – the biggest arts festival in England.